ZanMax/ZanMax/README.md

 ### Hi there 👋

 My name is Max and I'm  🚀  AI Enthusiast | 🔍 Exploring the frontiers of LLMs & ML | 📚 Lifelong learner & tech optimist
-- 💻 10 years of backend-development
+- 💻 10+ years of software-development
 - :notebook: I like to write about technology on [AILab Blog](https://blog.ailab.sh/)
 - :two_hearts: In love with Python, Go and VueJS
 - :seedling: Learning more about Cloud Architecture, Software Engineering and Machine Learning